 What is it like to be a Paramedic?

-Paramedics are medical professionals who provide emergency and out of hospital care and treatment to patients.
-They are the first responders in medical emergencies and will often work in conjunction with other medical emergency services.
+Paramedics are health care professionals who provide emergency and out of hospital care and treatment to patients.
+They are the first to respond to medical emergencies and will often work in conjunction with other medical professionals and emergency services.
 They also assist in transporting patients to and from various medical facilities.

 Paramedicine is a high intensity profession that provides both challenging and rewarding benefits.